da-mkay/ng-builder-typescript/README.md

 - `ignore`: an optional array of globs relative to `input`

 In watch mode (`watch` set to `true`) the asset `input` folders will be watched for changes, i.e. added or modified files.
 On each change the updated file will be copied.

+**fileReplacements**: `{ replace: string, with: string }[]`\
+Replace files during compilation.
+Each array item is an object having the following properties:
+- `replace`: A file path relative to the workspace root that should be replaced.
+- `with`: A file path relative to the workspace root that should replace the path specified with `replace`.